dreadwrr/pyqtalarm/README.md

 06/08/2026
 # Pyside alarm clock

+Upcoming updates. <br>
+Plan to include default alarm and folder /Resources/alarm.mp3 as well as alarm set sound like a inverter sound. <br>
+Test on linux next which should be done soon <br><br>

 This was created in windows but should be cross-platform.
 Will post updates here if find anything and also after testing on linux.

 pyside6 alarm clock in 24 hour plus seconds and 12 hour with blink.